 This course represents both a continuation of advanced clinical practice knowledge and skills as well as a culmination of students' educational experience in advanced level graduate study in social work.
-It is designed to help students strengthen their clinical social work skills and knowledge in their practice with groups and families.
+It is designed to help students strengthen their clinical social work skills and knowledge in their practice with groups, families, organizations, and communities.
 The course is also designed to draw on all previous courses and engage students in integrating and applying all previous course and field practice content.
 Competent ethical social work practice demands the integration of a wide range of theories, knowledge, skills, and values across multiple systems levels.
-This course is taken during the final semester of the specialized practice/concentration year curriculum.
+This course is taken during the final semester of the specialized practice year curriculum.
 The course will be delivered in a both lecture and seminar format, with the expectation that students will participate actively in all phases of the course.

-This advanced practice course is designed with two purposes in mind: First, to help students strengthen their social work practice knowledge and skills in their work with group and family client systems.
-Students will gain advanced social work practice skills used in group work and in clinical work with families.
+This specialized practice course is designed with two purposes in mind: First, to help students strengthen their social work practice knowledge and skills in their work with diverse groups, families, organizations and communities.
+Students will gain advanced social work practice skills, particularly those used in group work and in clinical work with families.
 They will demonstrate advanced analytic, clinical, interventive, and evaluative skills and high levels of proficiency and autonomy.
-They will hone their skills as practitioners, while developing the ability to examine critically their own and others' practice.
+They will hone their skills as practitioners, while developing the ability to examine critically their own and others' practice with diverse client systems.
 They will solidify their identification with the values, purposes, perspectives, knowledge, and skills of the social work profession.
 Second, to help students demonstrate that they can integrate the values, knowledge, and skills that they have mastered in the first three and one-half semesters of the MSW program and apply them to an issue of their choice, producing a summative work, a portfolio.